kalimawiki/blog-writing/content/posts/the-economics-of-api-imports-in-vietnam_-cost-analysis,-tariffs,-and-incentives-for-pharma-companies-2025-11-06.md

 ### 4. Sustainability and Green Chemistry

 Environmental compliance costs are rising globally.
-Vietnamese companies adopting green synthesis technologies — reducing solvent waste and emissions — can not only lower environmental taxes but also qualify for international ESG-linked financing and export advantages under green certification programs (UNIDO, 2024).
+Vietnamese companies adopting green synthesis technologies — reducing solvent waste and emissions — can not only lower environmental taxes but also qualify for international ESG-linked financing and export advantages under green certification programs[^8].

 ## Future Outlook: Balancing Dependency and Growth